500+ Articles on Gamstop, Gamcare, Gamban & Principles of Self-Exclusion

 A survey conducted by the National Gambling Treatment Service in 2020 showed that only 9008 people received help and care till March 2020 which is about 3% of addicts.
 England consists of around 280,000 gambling addicts in England according to a study by NHS Digital in 2018.
 A survey by YouGov stated that there are around 1.4 million problem gamblers across the UK in 2020.
-Among the people who were receiving treatment in 2020, 45% of them were in serious debts of more than $6800.
-UK finance estimated that out of 10.5 million online gamblers, 800,000 use credit cards to clear their debt.
+Among the people who were receiving treatment in 2020, 45% of them were in serious debt of more than $6800.
+UK Finance estimated that out of 10.5 million online gamblers, 800,000 use credit cards to clear their debt.

-In 2019, the global online gambling industry was valued at $53.7 billion and expected to grow at a CAGR( compound annual growth rate) of 11.5% from 2020 to 2027.
+In 2019, the global online gambling industry was valued at $53.7 billion and is expected to grow at a CAGR( compound annual growth rate) of 11.5% from 2020 to 2027.
 Irrespective of the covid 19 breakout, the online gambling revenue in 2020 was $66.67 billion.
 2021 has shown a 60% increase in the market presence of mobile casino players.
 The market value of online gambling is expected to grow to $100 billion by 2026.
 Covid 19 had driven 64% of worldwide gamblers to gamble online and around 96% of online gamblers prefer to gamble staying at home.

 The Remote Gambling Association (RGA), the world’s largest online gambling trade association, created GamStop in the year 2018.
 It is one of the most effective self-exclusion schemes and is run by the National Online Self Exclusion Scheme Limited or NOSES.
 GamStop is linked with online gambling platforms in the UK, England, Scotland, and Wales

 GamStop reported earlier this year that they noted a rise in the number of consumers, including more than 55,000 women registered to self-exclude themselves from online gambling, compulsive habits brought about mostly at the beginning of COVID-19 lockdowns in 2020.
 Currently, more than 25% of women are registered under GamStop.
 Over 250,000 punters have chosen to self-exclude from online gambling till 2021.
 With more than 67,000 sign-ups in 2021, it saw a spike from 51,000 in 2020.
 Out of the total number of registrations, 228,000 are actively using the service.
 70% of registrants of Gamstop in 2021 were men whereas the number of women signing up has increased to 30%.
-43% of the registrants were aged between 25-and 34 and 50% of registrations in 2021 had chosen the exclusion period of 5 years which is the maximum.
-24% chose a year of exclusion whereas 26% had chosen 6 months of the exclusion.
+43% of the registrants were aged between 25 and 34 and 50% of registrations in 2021 had chosen the exclusion period of 5 years which is the maximum.
+24% chose a year of exclusion whereas 26% had chosen 6 months of exclusion.

 Other Acts, Regulations, and Collaborations

-In 2006, under the unlawful Internet Gambling Enforcement Act the transactions related to online gambling made through any U.S. bank were made illegal.
-Gamcare operates the National Gambling Helpline.
+In 2006, under the Unlawful Internet Gambling Enforcement Act the transactions related to online gambling made through any U.S. bank were made illegal.
+GamCare operates the National Gambling Helpline.